 Assume breach

-Organizations should assume at all times that there is a malicious presence inside their environment, and implement security controls to minimize the impact.
+Organizations should always assume that there is a malicious presence inside their environment and implement security controls to minimize the impact.

 Verify, don't trust